proxmox/proxmox-backup/docs/administration-guide.rst

 ``PROXMOX_OUTPUT_NO_HEADER``
   If set (to any value), do not render table headers.

-.. note:: The ``text`` format is designed to be human readable, but not meant to be parsed by automation tools.
-Please use the ``json`` format for such purpose because it is machine readable.
+.. note:: The ``text`` format is designed to be human readable, and not meant to be parsed by automation tools.
+Please use the ``json`` format if you need to process the output.

 .. _creating-backups: